Rayqr/IDL-Final-Project/README.md

 The main training code is in `src/train.py`, and the three model definitions are in `src/models.py`.
 Data loading and sliding-window preprocessing are in `src/data.py`.
 I used `src/analyze_outputs.py` after training to make the RMSE comparison plots and feature occlusion analysis.

-For reproducing the experiments, I used:
+For the experiments, I used:

-- `scripts/run_full_experiment.sh` for FD001 only
 - `scripts/run_all_fd_experiment.sh` for FD001-FD004

 The report source is in `final_report.tex`, with citations in `references.bib`.
-A shorter result summary is in `RESULTS.md`.

 ## Run on RunPod